-- (a) the passing of Bills; - (b) presiding in the Senate or the House of Assembly; - (c) any matter in connection with which Standing Orders are required to be made by this Constitution; and - (d) generally with respect to the regulation and orderly conduct of proceedings and business in and between the Senate and the House of Assembly.
+- (c) any matter in connection with which Standing Orders are required to be made by this Constitution; and - (d) generally with respect to the regulation and orderly conduct of proceedings and business in and between the Senate and the House of Assembly.

-[Subsection as amended by section 23 of Act No. 5 of 2005 - Amendment No. 17.
+[Paragraph as amended by section 23 of Act 5 of 2005 - Amendment No. 17] [Subsection as amended by section 23 of Act 5 of 2005 - Amendment No. 17]